pinobatch/little-things-gb/sgb-lys/README.md

 Once you have at least 3 press times, press the Select Button to calculate the SGB's frame period by looking for patterns in the timing of the last few presses.
-It uses an algorithm based on the median of approximate greatest common divisors.
+It uses an algorithm based on the median of approximate greatest common divisors of differences between press times.

 Caveats:

 - Frame period estimation is more resistant to subharmonic errors with at least 5 presses.
 - The detection thresholds are set for SGB's roughly 60 Hz update rate, not the allegedly faster polling of the Game Boy Player accessory for Nintendo GameCube.
-Nor will it give a meaningful result on a handheld.
+Nor will it give a meaningful result on a handheld; you can tell because the quartiles will be much farther apart.

 Status
 ------

-Everything through displaying press times is in the ROM.
-The AGCD algorithm has been prototyped in Python and ported to SM83 assembly.
-Actions past the Select Button remain to be built in the ROM:

-1. Heapify pairwise AGCDs
-2. Sort pairwise AGCDs
-3. Display the AGCD and the estimated frame count for each timestamp
+I'd like to display these:

+- First quartile, median, and third quartile of estimates
+- Delta ticks from oldest press
+- Delta ticks from oldest press divided by median estimate (for ticks in the past 256 frames)